aido/AidoATP/README.md

 Deciding when to buy or sell
 ============================
-Any of the above algorithms may be disbled and not used in the buy / sell decision.
-Based on the reaction speed of each algorithm the following logic is used to make a buy or sell decision:
+Any of the above trending algorithms may be used in to make buy / sell decision.
+The trading logic is dynamic and is contained in the configuration file.

-	Look to Sell if :
+Boolean logic is use with the following parameters for each trading algorithm:

-	Advance/Decline spread is trending up and EMA & SMA are disabled or
+Advance/Decline Spread algorithm:				ADS_Up and ADS_Down

-	Advance/Decline spread is trending up and EMA is trending down and SMA is disabled or
+Exponential Moving Average algorithm:			EMA_Up and EMS_Down

-	Advance/Decline spread is trending up and EMA is trending down and SMA is trending down or
+Simple Moving Average algorithm:				SMA_Up and SMS_Down

-	Advance/Decline spread is trending up and EMA is disabled and SMA is trending down or
+Volume Participation algorithm (VWAP Cross):	VWAPCross_Up and VWAPCross_Down

-	Advance/Decline spread is disabled and EMA is trending up and SMA is trending down or
+The following logical operators may be used:

-	Advance/Decline spread is disabled and EMA is trending up and SMA is disabled or
+	Operator	Result
-	Advance/Decline spread is disabled and EMA is disabled SMA is trending up
+	--------	------

-	Look to Buy if :
+	&	Logical AND

-	Advance/Decline spread is trending down and EMA & SMA are disabled or
+	|	Logical OR

-	Advance/Decline spread is trending down and EMA is trending up and SMA is disabled or
+	^	Logical XOR

-	Advance/Decline spread is trending down and EMA is trending up and SMA is trending up or
+	||	Short-circuit OR

-	Advance/Decline spread is trending down and EMA is disabled and SMA is trending up or
+	&&	Short-circuit AND

-	Advance/Decline spread is disabled and EMA is trending down and SMA is trending up or
+	!
+Logical unary NOT

-	Advance/Decline spread is disabled and EMA is trending down and SMA is disabled or
+Expressions may be grouped using parentheses i.e. '(' and ')'.

-	Advance/Decline spread is disabled and EMA is disabled SMA is trending down
+For example, the following logic may be used in the configuration file to trigger a trade when the Advance/Decline Spread algorithm indicates that the market is trending down but the both the EMA and SMA algotithms indicate that the market is trending up.

-THE WRONG COMBINATION AND CONFIGURATION OF ANY OF THE ABOVE ALGORITHMS MAY LEAD TO SUBSTANTIAL LOSSES!!!
+	ADS_Down && (EMA_Up && SMA_Up)

-To protect against complete financial ruin, a VWAP cross algorithm is used to make the final call on a buy or sell decision.
-The VWAP cross algorithm may be disabled from the configuration file.
+THE WRONG CONFIGURATION OF ANY OF THE ABOVE ALGORITHMS MAY LEAD TO SUBSTANTIAL LOSSES!!!

-Once a final buy or sell decision has been made a stop loss value and risk calculation is used to determine the trade amount.
+Once a buy or sell decision has been made a stop loss value and risk calculation is used to determine the trade amount.

 How much currency to use in a trade
 ===================================